dekeyrej/secretmanager/README.md

 ### Important note!

-_With no gymnastics, this works with Python 3.12 and eralier.
-It will fail with Python 3.13 (or later) - [see details for a fix here](python_ssl_summary.md)
+_With no gymnastics_, this works with Python 3.12 and earlier.
+It may fail with Python 3.13 (or later) - [see details for a fix here](python_ssl_summary.md)

 ## Why a SecretManager?

 I've been considering the "where does the first secret live?" question for a while now.
 Kubernetes is not a secrets management platform, though it provides some functionailty in that regard.
 The 'typical' solutions for pure Kubernetes-controlled secrets still leave that 'first secret' exposed - somewhere.
-This library is my latest attempt at protecting that first secret.
+This library is my latest attempt at protecting that first secret inside HashiCorp's vault.

 ## History (well _my_ history with this question)